San Francisco Immigration Lawyers

-Our immigration practice is guided by two simple principles - providing unmatched client service and practical, non-legalistic advice.
+Cornerstone Law Group is committed to excellence and the provision of unmatched client responsiveness.
+Our legal practice is guided by two simple principles: providing unmatched client service and practical, non-legalistic advice.
 We respond immediately to all client contacts and complete projects in the most expeditious and professional manner.
-We do not "over lawyer" problems but provide concrete strategies that strike a balance between legal responsibility and business necessity.
+We do not "over lawyer" problems but instead provide concrete strategies that strike a balance between legal responsibility and business necessity.
 Our uncompromising dedication to client service and our philosophy of working with clients as "business partners" set us apart from other immigration law firms.

 Cornerstone Law Group represents employers and individuals in all aspects of business and family immigration law.
 We provide practical advice to help clients achieve their goals at an economical price.
-We also use state of the art technology for effective form generation, case tracking, database management and legal research.Immigration
+We also use state of the art technology for effective form generation, case tracking, database management, and legal research.Immigration